NautilusTrader

 Use Jupyter for backtesting, analysis, and experimentation.
 For live trading, run nodes as standalone Python scripts or services.

-Running multiple TradingNode instances concurrently in the same process is not supported due to global singleton state.
-Add multiple strategies to a single node, or run additional nodes in separate processes for parallel execution.
+Running multiple LiveNode instances concurrently in the same process is not supported because runtime state is not isolated. run_async() also rejects a second hosted node on the same event loop.
+Add multiple strategies to a single node, or run additional nodes in separate processes.

 See Processes and threads for details.